cng04/NBA-Champion-Predictor-Project/README.md

 ## **Training the Model**

+Finally, I used a Ridge Regression Model from Python's Scikit-Learn library to train the data on.
+Reasons being:

+1) It has an alpha value that tries to prevent overfitting of the data by adding a penalty function to the calculation of the Residual Sum of Squares.
+This way the model is more realistic and doesn't only work on the training data.

+2) It also decreases

 ## **Where the Code can be Found**
 Code for web scraping and cleaning/parsing the per-game stats can be found in the **_scrape_clean_per_game_stats.ipynb_** file.<br>